-Once a trusty companion reserved for commuting, the podcast's rocketing rise shows no sign of slowing.
+Once a trusty companion reserved for commuting, the podcast's rocketing rise shows no sign of slowing, with all manner of topics teased out over weekly episodes.
 Here are some of our picks – old and new – that put design and architecture top of the agenda, offering in depth conversations with some of the industry's brightest minds.

 Few furniture brands have their own podcast, but then few have the creative heft or heritage of Italian powerhouse B&B Italia.
 Launched in lockdown, The Couch eschews the ubiquitous weekly guest format and instead centres each episode around a domestic theme – the home of the future, or, wonderfully, the eponymous couch itself – inviting three or more 'voices' to weigh in.
 Discussions, guided by design journalist David Plaisant, have a gently philosophical bent.

 Brit architects Luke Jones and George Gingell's lively podcast About Buildings and Cities does what it says on the tin with a brilliantly broad appeal, supplementing the pair's architectural contemplations with detours into film, tech and fiction.
 Now 80 episodes deep, intelligent yet informal discussions focus on topics as diverse as Blade Runner and Michelangelo, and there are multi-episode series on legends like Le Corbusier and Zaha Hadid – plus the odd request from listeners.

 Born from the creative hub of West London's White City – and still produced there – Thought Starters is a podcast with a distinctly entrepreneurial spirit, where creative business leaders are invited to weigh in alongside designers and creators like Sella Concept and Adam Nathaniel Furman.
 Expect thought-provoking conversations on the reality of creative success in the contemporary world, with museum directors, communications consultants and company CEOs.